Houston Ridge

-Houston Robert Ridge, Jr. (July 18, 1944 – October 17, 2015) was a professional American football defensive linemen who played four seasons for the San Diego Chargers of the American Football League.
+Houston Robert Ridge Jr. (July 18, 1944 – October 17, 2015) was a professional American football defensive linemen who played four seasons for the San Diego Chargers of the American Football League (AFL).
 He achieved notoriety for filing a class-action lawsuit against the team in 1969 after suffering career-ending injuries that he claimed were caused by steroids and amphetamines issued to players.
 Ridge ultimately reached a $250,000 settlement with the Chargers.